Yvette is a Christian with a passion for helping people find God's purpose for their life. Her Bible studies inspire daily Christian living.

-If you are hurt by other people's actions, it is easy to hold on to bitterness and resentment.
-When others cause you pain, for example, when you are harshly criticised by someone in your church or workplace or if you experience marital infidelity, it is challenging to let go of the hurt.
+If you are hurt deeply by other people's actions, it is easy to hold on to bitterness and resentment.
+When others cause you pain, for example, when you are harshly criticized by someone in your church or workplace or if you experience marital infidelity, it is challenging to let go of the hurt.

 Despite the pain you experience, it is necessary for your mental, emotional, physical and spiritual well-being to forgive those who hurt you.
 When you forgive, you make a decision to free yourself of the pain, bitterness and resentment,.and push forward to achieve the purpose God has for your life.

 Even more, as a Christian, when you forgive you make a choice to obey Jesus' instructions that "If you forgive others the wrongs they have done to you, your Father in heaven will also forgive you" (Matthew 6: 14).
 When you forgive, you open yourself to your heavenly Father's forgiveness and a life of hope and joy.

 What is Forgiveness?

 When you forgive you decide to let go of your resentments and even thoughts of revenge.
 But it is important to remember that forgiveness does not mean that you deny your feelings such as sadness and anger, but you make a choice to let go, and not act resentfully or seek revenge.